The Best Business Charts: The 6 Most Devastatingly Effecting Business Charts & How To Use Them

 To convince and persuade in today’s corporate world business people must construct evidence-based arguments.
 They must demonstrate, not simply assert.

-Using the right chart during your presentation is essential to demonstrating your point.
+Using the right business charts during your presentation is essential to demonstrating your point. (and one of my best presentation tips).

 Whiz-bang features like animations or sequentially revealed charts are not the answer.
 Instead, you need to begin with an understanding of what message or point you want your data to communicate, and which type of chart best illustrates this kind of data-driven point.

-Why It’s Critical To Use The Right Chart
+Why It’s Critical To Use The Right Business Charts

 The primary concern while making a presentation is ensuring that your audience will understand the point you are making (the answer to the question you have planted in the mind of the audience).